darthrellimnad/evergreen-functional-fe-web-app/README.md

 14. Observable pattern can be used to simulate or mock async behavior (like fetch calls), or wrap actual network calls and other async behavior.
 15. We just need a browser and text editor (and maybe terminal) to make quality stuff.
 Hosting may vary.
 16. Make quality controls and a test plan based on your application's requirements.
-17. Learn as much as you can about the real humans using the app.
+17. Learn as much as you can about the needs and desires of the real humans using the app.
-18. Learn your rudiments.
+18. make sure to use a "cache busting" solution when updating static files on the FE.
 19. Learn about [web standards](https://www.w3.org/WAI/standards-guidelines/).
 20. Work smart.
 Sometimes working smart means working hard.
 Work together.
 Be kind.
 Listen and learn.
 Choose your mentors and teachers wisely.